Best plants for a gravel garden

 Most cistus are small evergreen shrubs, with a compact, domed shape and saucer-shaped flowers.
 They combine especially well with other Mediterranean plants like lavender and rosemary – both of which are at home in a gravel garden.
 Most cistus have white or pink flowers.

 Lavender positively thrives in dry spots.
 For the the front of borders, try low-growing varieties like 'Blue Cushion' or 'Nana Alba'.
-To fill larger gaps, go for 'Grosso' or 'Sawyers’.
-Find out how to take lavender cuttings.
+To fill larger gaps, go for 'Grosso' or 'Sawyers'.

 Evergreen grasses like Stipa gigantea and Stipa tenuissima are brilliant for the texture and movement they bring to planting schemes.
 As the name suggests, Stipa gigantea is much larger.
 They help plants with pompon flowers like alliums, echinops and eryngium to stand out – all of which are suited to a gravel garden.

-Gauras are renowned for their drought-tolerance.
-They have a lovely relaxed quality about them, and tend to flower over a long period, starting in mid-spring and ending in autumn.
+Gauras are renowned for their drought tolerance.
+They have a lovely relaxed quality about them and tend to flower over a long period, starting in mid-spring and ending in autumn.

 The key to growing agaves in the UK is keeping them dry over winter.
 In milder locations most can remain outdoors over winter, or move indoors in colder spots.
 They're worth the effort, providing an unrivalled, exotic feel.
 Dasylirions and yuccas are other good picks for this role.